What Is A Temporary Restraining Order?

 If the person who is harming, threatening, or harassing you does not fit into one of the covered categories, you may be able to get another kind of temporary protective order, such as a “civil harassment” order.
 Your local court can help you determine the proper forms to file.

 You can also visit the court clerk’s office in person to get the forms and ask questions about the process.
 Some courts have self-help centers with staff trained to help you prepare and file your forms.
-Usually, there is no charge to file a petition for a domestic violence restraining order.
+There is usually no charge to file a petition for a domestic violence restraining order.

-When you complete the forms, you will have to explain in detail what has happened and why you need the restraining order.
+Once you’ve completed the forms, you will have to explain in detail what has happened and why you need a temporary restraining order.
 Sometimes, a judge will want to ask you a few questions before signing the order.
-Include enough detail to let the judge know why the order is necessary, while also trying to keep it as short as possible, and make sure your explanations are clear and to the point.
+It’s important to include enough detail to let the judge know why the order is necessary, while also trying to keep it as short as possible, and make sure your explanations are clear and to the point.

 If you are ready to take action and pursue a temporary restraining order, here are some important things to keep in mind: